Your Health

 If you’re the average American, most or all your income goes directly into your checking account, and for the most part, it stays there.

 The problem: when your money sits in your savings/checking account, it’s slowly depreciating, thanks to inflation.
-Over the past 40 years, inflation as averaged a whopping 3.8% a year.
+Over the past 40 years, inflation has averaged a whopping 3.8% a year.
 The solution?
 Invest your money.
 Check out the app Acorns.
 They round up your spare change to the nearest dollar and then auto invest it.
 Example: you buy a coffee for $4.25; they’ll round the purchase up to $5 and invest the $0.75 for you.